cheeseecake/chanel-nixos/README.md

 ## Configuring

 Edit `home.nix` and `system.nix` as necessary.
-Don't edit `hardware-configuration.nix`.
+Don't edit `hardware-configuration.nix` - this was automatically generated for your machine, and is specific for it.

+`home.nix` is where settings specific for the user are kept.
+This is actually managed by a separate NixOS module called [home-manager].
+You can see options [here][home-manager-options].

 After that:

-- To test (without modifying the default boot config): `sudo nixos-rebuild test --flake path:.#chanel`
+- To test (this will not persist changes across boots): `sudo nixos-rebuild test --flake path:.#chanel`
-- To switch (write to boot record, will become default): `sudo nixos-rebuild switch --flake path:.#chanel`
+- To switch (write to boot record, will persist across boots): `sudo nixos-rebuild switch --flake path:.#chanel`
 - To update the lockfile: `nix flake update`
 - To test in a VM: `sudo nixos-rebuild build-vm --flake path:.#chanel`